 #3: Chronic Lower Respiratory Diseases

-COPD is now at number three which might surprise some people.
-It is often related to smoking or environmental causes including long exposure to second-hand smoke.
+COPD is now at number three, which might surprise some people.
+It is often related to smoking or environmental causes, including long exposure to second-hand smoke.
 Patients with COPD must carefully manage exacerbations and respiratory infections.
 This is where the condition can turn from chronic to fatal.
-Some of those who suffer from COPD still smoke which is never a good thing.
-The lack of activity because of their lack of energy from breathing issues also leads to high risk of deadly pneumonia.
+Some of those who suffer from COPD still smoke, which is never a good thing.
+The lack of activity because of their lack of energy from breathing issues also leads to a high risk of deadly pneumonia.

 Medications and treatment do allow people a better quality of life if they manage the condition correctly, and not too much damage to their lungs has been done.

-Coming in at number two is the BIG C. Cancer has retained the same place on the list, but the actual number of deaths have increased significantly.
+Coming in at number two is the BIG C. Cancer has retained the same place on the list, but the actual number of deaths has increased significantly.
 Part of the problem with cancer is it is not just one disease.
-There are so many types and forms of cancer it makes treatment and cures more difficult.
+There are so many types and forms of cancer; it makes treatment and cures more difficult.

 People are living longer after a cancer diagnosis than ever before.
-However, often the treatment is very difficult and often unsuccessful in the long-term.
+However, often the treatment is challenging and usually unsuccessful in the long-term.
 New treatments are being studied around the country for many different types of cancer.
-Those who suffer from more advanced cancers often research the latest advances as it poses a greater health risk or original treatment is unsuccessful.
+Those who suffer from more advanced cancers often research the latest advances as it poses a higher health risk or initial treatment is unsuccessful.

 #1: Heart Disease

 Staying at the top spot for the leading cause of death in the United States is heart disease.
-Women, however, are catching up with men in death rates due to heart related issues.
+Women, however, are catching up with men in death rates due to heart-related issues.
 The CDC reports that 80% of heart disease deaths are attributable to lifestyle factors.
-This means you might be able to reduce your risk with changes in diet, activity, and overall health management.
-Plus, more conservative treatment of high blood pressure will help reduce risk of heart attack and stroke.
+Because lifestyle is a factor, you might be able to reduce your risk with changes in diet, activity, and overall health management.
+Plus, more conservative treatment of high blood pressure will help minimize the risk of heart attack and stroke.